Archive

 - As a bonus there is also a Combinatorics.cd there (class diagram)

-You can download the library to use with your WP7 Silverlight apps (or repack source into other library project for other targets) from my Zoomicon public SkyDrive folder:
+You can download the library to use with your WP7 Silverlight apps (Portable [PCL] version also available now) from http://github.com/zoomicon/Combinatorics

 Please give due credit to original author of Combinatorics code (and myself if you use my additions too).